lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 *Note: Double tap selfcast is intentionally disabled to prevent miscasts*

-## Known Valve Bugs:
+## Known Bugs

 1. Self-cast abilities which are auto-castable are self-casted when the auto-cast hotkey is pressed.
 Only affects Ogre Magi, Lich, and neutral troll priest.
-This is a Valve bug and out of my control.
+This is a **Valve bug** and out of my control.

 ## Frequently Asked Questions